crossplane/crossplane/GOVERNANCE.md

 #### Maximum Representation

-As previously stated, when the bootstrapping period ends, the maximum number of steering committee members from any organization will be limited to 2 in order to encourage diversity.
+When the initial steering committee terms expire, the maximum number of steering committee members from any organization (or conglomerate, in the case of companies owning each other), will be limited to 2 in order to encourage diversity.

 If the results of an election result in greater than 2 members from a single organization, the lowest vote getters from that organization will be removed and